Updated: Apr 14

 We're sure you've heard the claim that "data is the new oil".

 Web scraping is mining data from the World Wide Web for a specific purpose.
-In the most simple form, it is copying and pasting a specific set of information to a local database for archival use, scientific analysis or some other use.
+In the most simple form, it is copying and pasting a specific set of information to a local database like Microsoft excel or google sheets form for analysis or some other use.

 Some of the most widely used examples include aggregator websites which provide price comparisons for online goods.